ClintonReynolds/readme-generator/output/Generated-README.md

   - [Questions](#questions)

 ## Installation
-yjrtyurtutyu
+test

 ## Usage
-rtyutryutyurtyu
+test

 ## Contribution
-tyutyutryutr
+test

 ## Test
-tyuurtyurtyu
+test

 ## License
 This project is licensed under the BSD 3-Clause License license.
       For more info, click on the link: (https://opensource.org/licenses/BSD-3-Clause)

 ## Questions
-If you have any questions, please contact me at yrutyrtyryir.
-You can also find more of my work at tryurtyuru.
+If you have any questions, please contact me at eastwood188209@gmail.com.
+You can also find more of my work at clinton reynolds.